Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 <br>
 _Note: There's an option to add multiple models to one stage which might be confusing, because you may include all pipeline steps(pre, lstm, post) into a signle stage.
 Make sure, you've added new steps via `Add New Stage` button._

 When creating an application, ML Lambda will automatically infer contract for it as well as for models.
-If it's a _Single-staged_ application, it will look up model's signatures and take one from there, if it's a _Multi-staged_ application, it will create a signature with `signature_name` equal to the application's name.
+If it's a __single-staged__ application, it will look up model's signatures and take one from there, if it's a __multi-staged__ application, it will create a signature with `signature_name` equal to the application's name.

-Invoking application is described in a section [below]({{site.baseurl}}{%link getting-started.md%}#invoking-applications).
+Invoking applications described in a section [below]({{site.baseurl}}{%link getting-started.md%}#invoking-applications).

 <hr>